Pathway Logic Assistant Reference Guide

 Dish Editor with Egf-Out, EgfR-CLm, Gab1-CLc, Gab2-CLc, and Sos1-CLc checked |

 You can add occurrences to the dish by selecting them from the scope (checking the associated box) and pressing the "Add" button at the bottom of the Scope column.
 Dually, you can remove occurrences from the dish by checking the associated boxes and pressing the "Delete" button at the bottom of the Dish column.
 In more detail click on the triangle to the left of a sublist to expose the sublist items for selection.
-If you click on the folder icon, you will be given the open to select all items in the list, none of the items, or reverse the current selection.
 The center dish editor screen shot above shows a dish dialog after checking Egf-Out, EgfR-CLm, Gab1-CLc, Gab2-CLc, and Sos1-CLc.
 The rightmost dish editor screen shot above shows the result of pressing the "Add" button.
 Notice that the selected occurrences have disappeared from the Scope and non-empty sublists in the E,G, and S categories have appeared in the Dish.

 The pair of buttons at the top of the Dish and Scope lists control the grouping of occurrences into sublists (categorization).
 The "Lexical" button selects lexical grouping according to the first character (the initial setting).
 The "Spatial" button groups occurrences according to lacation.
 (Try it.)